gvwilson/thirdbit/src/fiction/bear/index.md

 "It was all by closed up.
 But there was a fellow up top I seen from along around the market.
 I don't know his name.
-Skinny, he is, and kind of shifty."
+Skinny, he is, and kind of shifty, if you don't mind me saying so, honored."

-"That's Mukh!"
+Thokmay looked at Sergeant Gyalpa quizzically.
+"That's just Mukh and Rust."

+"Yes, honored, but I thought it odd they'd be hauling out along by the middle of the night," the sergeant said.

+"Wait!"
 Noxy exclaimed.
 "He gave the princess some ribbon—"

-"—and a ring," the prince finished, clenching his fist.n "He even *told* us it was magical!"
+"—and a ring," the prince finished, clenching his fist.
+"He even *told* us it was magical!"

 "Now, a moment, honored, a moment," Mope cautioned.